lsl001006/lsl001006/README.md

 - 👋 Hi, I’m @lsl001006
-- 👀 I’m interested in CS & ML
+- 👀 I’m interested in AIGC

 <!---
 lsl001006/lsl001006 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.